anthonyscorrea/cmba-bylaws/docs/01-constitution-and-bylaws.md

 ## Meetings of the Board

 ### Annual Meeting
 The Board of Directors shall hold its annual meeting after January 1 at a time and place set by the Commissioner.
-This meeting must be held in person, except in extenuating circumstances.
-Each Member Franchise in good standing may send one representative to participate in Director elections and other matters submitted to Member Franchises for vote.

 ### Additional Meetings
 Additional meetings of the Board of Directors may be called by the Commissioner or any Director.